pratikdhamal/IPL_Cricket_Winning_Team_Prediction---Expert_System/README.md

 # IPL_Cricket_Winning_Team_Prediction---Expert_System
-the Cricket Winning Team Prediction Expert System using Prolog is an intelligent system designed to predict the winning team in cricket matches.
+The Cricket Winning Team Prediction Expert System using Prolog is an intelligent system designed to predict the winning team in cricket matches.
 With its logic-based approach and use of Prolog, the system aims to leverage historical data and relevant factors to provide accurate predictions.

 For Running this project -